General Mills Awarded Asia's 12th Best Workplaces 2021 by Great Place to Work(R)

 About General Mills

 General Mills makes food the world loves.
 The company is guided by its Accelerate strategy to drive shareholder value by boldly building its brands, relentlessly innovating, unleashing its scale and being a force for good.
 Its portfolio of beloved brands includes household names such as Cheerios, Nature Valley, Blue Buffalo, Häagen-Dazs, Old El Paso, Pillsbury, Betty Crocker, Yoplait, Annie's, Wanchai Ferry, Yoki and more.
 Headquartered in Minneapolis, Minnesota, USA, General Mills generated fiscal 2021 net sales of U.S. $18.1 billion.
 In addition, the company's share of non-consolidated joint venture net sales totaled U.S. $1.1 billion.
-Established in 2007, General Mills Taiwan aims at serving its consumers with delightful, innovative products who are seeking newer food experiences.
-The company is known for its global best practices in technology and food expertise with strong local market manufacturing and go-to-market capabilities.
+General Mills Korea commenced its business in 1999 as Pillsbury Korea and changed its name to General Mills Korea in 2002 through a merger with General Mills HQ.
+General Mills Korea has a portfolio of snacks including Haagen-Dazs® ice cream as well as Granola Bar and Fruit by the Foot fruit jelly from Nature Valley®.
+General Mills Korea's products are in on/offline stores nationwide, and Haagen-Dazs® has topped the premium ice cream category in the 2016 Brand Customer Satisfaction Index (BCSI) announced by the Korea Marketing Association.